oat-sa/taohub-articles/forge/QTI/qti-creator.md

 Here we are creating the choice interaction creator widget by extending the base “qtiCreator/widgets/interactions/Widget” one.<br/>

-Upon instanciation, the initCreator() method will be called.
+Upon instantiation, the initCreator() method will be called.
 Variables and default behaviours can be defined in the initCreator() method.
-Please note here that the parent Widget.initCreator() is also called and the registerStates(states) is absolutely mendatory.
-After instanciation, the state of the widget will initially be set to “sleep”.<br/>
+Please note here that the parent Widget.initCreator() is also called and the registerStates(states) is absolutely mandatory.
+After instantiation, the state of the widget will initially be set to “sleep”.<br/>

 The call sequence is thus this: